bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I am grateful to all the people who have substantially contributed to modern humanity!**

 **Likewise I am sad about all the people and mobs pulling modern humanity backwards.
-I still hope they get better.**
+I believe they can get better.**

-**"Never play chess with a pigeon.
-The pigeon just knocks all the pieces over.
-Then shits all over the board.
-Then struts around like it won."**

 **I believe that HUMAN POTENTIAL is almost equally present in different groups, irrespective of geographic, demographic and economic boundaries.**

 I am curious about the **Nature and Purpose of THE WORLD**.